Joshuakhoo13/Chessbot/README.md

-# ♟ Chessbot – Play Against a bot
+# ♟ Chessbot – Play Against a Bot

 A fully functional chess interface where users can play against a custom-built chess bot.